markziemann/Gene-function-imputation/README.md

     4B.
 [Imputation functions](#imputation-functions)</br>
     4C.
 [Optimisation functions](#optimisation-functions)</br>

+</br></br>

+## Project Files

+How to run the algorithm:

+  1. Create a folder named "Data" (case sensitive)
+  2. Open and run YeastDataPrep.Rmd
+  3. Open and run YeastImputation-Blinded.Rmd

+Note that the `optimise_impute` function which performs the coarse sweep and kfold validation on Chunk 1 of YeastImputation-Blinded.Rmd have run times that last up to 6 hours because of Cluster 2 having ~2000 gene members.

+For a faster runtime, search "runtime" on functions.r and un-comment the line right below and run the `source("functions.R")` line.

 ## 1. Data Preparation
 Data preparation is divided into two main processes: RNASeq counts data